Signed in as:

 Class F.1 Learning and non-residential institutions

-Class F.2 Local community
+Class F.2 Local community facilities

 Sui Generis (A class of its own kind)